 Just the fibre that gets through to the colon feeding the microbiota and giving protection against the neurodegenerative diseases like Parkinson's is a good enough reason to put in a few plants this year.

-Steam or boil your veggies in very little water; research shows that about a third of the magnesium heart is lost otherwise.
+Steam or boil your veggies in very little water; research shows that about a third of the magnesium is lost otherwise.

 Save that spinach or broccoli water to make a soup or gravy.

-I used to devein our spinach when cooking it, but I do not bother any more; and there are plenty of nutrients in those stalks; it struck me as weird that we eat the stalks of celery and throw away the leaves, but eat the leaves of spinach and throw away the stalks!
+I used to devein our spinach when cooking it but I do not bother any more; and there are plenty of nutrients in those stalks, especially nitrate for lowering blood pressure.

 What is more, eating foods that contain magnesium was more effective than taking if from supplements; probably because of the fibre containing the element.